Over 94% of our IB students scored level 6 or 7 in 2026.

 TOK Connection for Mathematics:

-Explore how reason as a Way of Knowing (WOK) is central to mathematics, but also consider the roles of intuition and imagination in mathematical discovery.
+Explore how deductive reasoning is central to mathematics as a method, but also consider the roles of intuition and imagination in mathematical discovery.

 4.2 Natural Sciences in TOK